 When you consider the huge savings in

-real estate commission, a small investment of your time and a pittance of your money could save you thousands.
+real estate commission, a small investment of your time could save you thousands.
 At the very least, you'll be

 encouraged to try it alone.
-Remember - knowledge is power.
+Knowledge is power.

 Available virtually everywhere print and e-books are sold.